WHOmagoo/CS460/README.md

 # CS460
-Code for Computer Science 460, relating to operating systems
+Code for Computer Science 460, relating to operating systems a Unix kernel

 Each branch is a different assignment.